 3-piece silicone spatula set (12-inch, 9-inch, and 7-inch) Heat resistant to 450 degrees

-Two stainless steel whisks: one thing I must say, I bought a set of three whisks from Amazon and ended sending them back because they would have bent just scrambling some eggs.
-I opted for these: Norpro 2314 Krona 9-inch Stainless Steel Whisk and these: Norpro 2316 Stainless Steel Krona Whisk, 13-Inch
+Two stainless steel whisks: one thing I must say, I bought a set of three whisks from Amazon and ended up sending them back because they would have bent just scrambling some eggs.
+I opted for these: Norpro Krona 9-inch Stainless Steel Whisk and Norpro Stainless Steel Krona Whisk, 13-Inch

 One pancake turner